Frequently Asked Questions

-You begin your initial appointment by filling out an intake form which asks you about what brings you in for treatment, your present and past health history, your lifestyle, and any symptoms you are experiencing.
-We then talk in depth about the information you shared, and clarify your treatment priorities.
-Often I will take your pulses and look at your tongue, or palpate your abdomen as part of the diagnostic process.
-These tools offer me a window into your inner landscape.
+You begin before your initial appointment by filling out an intake form which asks you about what brings you in for treatment, your present and past health history, your lifestyle, and any symptoms you are experiencing.
+At your first visit, we'll talk in depth about the information you shared, and clarify your treatment priorities.
+Sometimes, I will take your pulses and look at your tongue, or palpate your abdomen as part of the diagnostic process, and most always I will be palpating your area of complaint to see what is tight and tender.
 All of these steps lead me to a treatment plan that is best tailored to your individual needs.

 Does Acupuncture Hurt?

-There are often physical sensations associated with Acupuncture.
+There are often physical sensations associated with Acupuncture, but my job is to work with you to keep the sensations at a level that works for you.
 The acupuncture needles are very thin - about the diameter of a thick human hair.
 When the needles are inserted you may feel nothing or you may experience a tiny pricking sensation.
 As I stimulate the needles, you may feel a dull ache, a spreading sensation, a feeling of heaviness or warmth or of energy traveling along a pathway.
-This moment, when you feel an acupuncture point working, is known as de qi, or the ‘arrival of qi’.
-It is a good thing.
+This moment, when you feel an acupuncture point working, is known as 'de qi', or the arrival of qi.
+It is a good thing!
 Another way of thinking about de qi is that the acupuncture needle has accessed the energy needed to stimulate a healing response in the bodymind.
 When the point is activated, change is initiated.
-Patients often experience a sense of calm and well-being during the treatment.

 How Many Treatments are Needed?

-Courses of treatment are very individual and are based on the nature, severity and duration of the complaint, as well as the lifestyle of the patient and their compliance with self-care during treatment.
+Courses of treatment are very individual and are based on the nature, severity and duration of the complaint, as well as your lifestyle, and your willingness to work together as a partnership during the course of treatment.
 Sometimes acute issues can be resolved in a few treatments, while chronic or life-long issues need regular, frequent care over a longer period and will then transition to maintenance treatments as needed.

-- Allow 1.5 hours for the first treatment, and 60 - 75 minutes for follow-up sessions
+Allow 1.5 hours for the first treatment, and 75 minutes for follow-up sessions of acupuncture